virsince2003/Car_price_prediction/README.md

  - Pandas
  - sci-kit-learn

-3. Run the "app.py" file
+3. Run the " python app.py" file
 And you are good to go.

 # Description